Last updated on March 18, 2026

 Codie, Vociferous Codex | Illustration by Daniel Ljunggren

 Picking the best commander for your deck is one of the most exciting and important parts of building an EDH deck.
-The recent focus on Commander as Magic’s most popular format, which includes an uptick in the number of legendary creatures we’ve seen, makes it a deckbuilder’s wonderland.
+The focus on Commander as Magic’s most popular format, which includes an uptick in the number of legendary creatures released, makes it a deckbuilder’s wonderland.

 No matter how specific you want your deck’s commander to be, there’s an option.
 What if you want an artifact in the command zone that gives you access to all five colors?
 There are a few options for that, which range from the specific to the versatile.